ELeeAstro/mini_chem/README.md

 Is the main mini-chem call, takes in a temperature [K], pressure [Pa], time step and current VMR values and network (e.g. 'NCHO').
 Call this routine for each GCM cell to perform the kinetic chemistry for that cell.
 This is usually not called every timestep, but every X times (e.g. 12 hour timesteps or whatever is best for your simulation).

 NOTE: GCM tracers must be in the same order as the _sp file!! i.e. OH must be the first tracer (or passed into mini-chem in VMR index 1 and He the last tracer.)
+Helium is assumed to be a passive tracer, so is not passed to mini-chem.
 So you would call, mini-chem like:

 call mini_ch_dlsode(T(i,j,k), P(i,j,k), t_step, q(i,j,k,1:n_sp-1), network)